adjust/ios_sdk/README.md

 [Adjust setEnabled:NO];
 ```

-You can check if the adjust SDK is currently enabled by calling the function
+<a id="is-enabled">You can check if the adjust SDK is currently enabled by calling
-`isEnabled`.
+the function `isEnabled`.
 It is always possible to activate the adjust SDK by invoking
 `setEnabled` with the enabled parameter as `YES`.

 ### <a id="step12">12.
 Offline mode